 Elvid FieldVision 7" On-Camera HDMI Monitor V2 (OCM-7B-DV2) Review @ ModSynergy.com

-Today I have the opportunity to share with you a field monitor from Elvid.
-Elvid is part of the Gradus Group LLC, a sister company of B&H Photo Video, who was founded in 1973 in Manhattan, New York City.
+Today, I have the pleasure of introducing you to an Elvid field monitor, the FieldVision 7" On-Camera HDMI Monitor V2 (OCM-7B-DV2).
+Elvid is part of the Gradus Group LLC, a sister company of B&H Photo Video, founded in 1973 in Manhattan, New York City.

 Considering everything that goes into a production, filmmaking can be an expensive craft.
 With all the manpower, sets, and often pricey gear involved, not even the simplest project is cost-free.
 At the same time, filmmaking is too important to be reserved for only a select few.
 If the cost of decent gear is so high that filmmakers without huge budgets can’t compete, something needs to change.